Epidexipteryx

-Epidexipteryx is a genus of small paravian dinosaurs, known from one fossil specimen in the collection of the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing.
+Epidexipteryx is a genus of small maniraptoran dinosaurs, known from one fossil specimen in the collection of the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing.
 Epidexipteryx represents the earliest known example of ornamental feathers in the fossil record.

 Discovery

-The type specimen is catalog number IVPP V 15471.
-The specific name, Epidexipteryx hui ("Hu's display feather"), and its Chinese name Hushi Yaolong ("Hu Yaoming's dragon") were coined in memory of paleomammologist Hu Yaoming.
+The type specimen, belonging to a subadult individual, is catalog number IVPP V 15471.
+The specific name, Epidexipteryx hui ("Hu's display feather"), and its Chinese name Húshì Yàolóng ("Hu Yaoming's display dragon") were coined in memory of paleomammologist Hu Yaoming.

 Due to a pre-publication error, a manuscript of the Epidexipteryx hui description first appeared on a preprint Web portal in late September 2008.
 The paper was officially published in the October 23, 2008 issue of the journal Nature.

 Description

 E. hui is known from a well-preserved partial skeleton that includes four long feathers on the tail, composed of a central rachis and vanes.
 However, unlike in modern-style rectrices (tail feathers), the vanes were not branched into individual filaments but made up of a single ribbon-like sheet.
 Epidexipteryx also preserved a covering of simpler body feathers, composed of parallel barbs as in more primitive feathered dinosaurs.
 However, the body feathers of Epidexipteryx are unique in that some appear to arise from a "membranous structure" at the base of each feather.
 It has been suggested that this may represent a stage in the evolution of the feather.